hexalang/Hexa/docs/reference.md

 ## Comments

 Hexa supports single-line, multi-line, and documentation comments.
-Its assumed that `NOTE` and `TODO` are highlighted in a distinct way by the syntax highlighter scheme.
+It's assumed that `NOTE` and `TODO` are highlighted in a distinct way by the syntax highlighter scheme.

 ```hexa
 // Single-line comment